 Bears look to build on successful 2012 campaign with seven new faces.

-Paul Jobson is a National "A" licensed coach beginning his fifth season as Baylor's associate head coach, with his wife and head coach, Marci Jobson.
+Paul Jobson is a National "A" licensed coach beginning his sixth season at Baylor and first as co-head coach, with his wife and co-head coach, Marci.
 Among his duties are serving as the program's day-to-day administrator, planning and structuring practices and organizing summer camps.

 The work of the Jobsons at Baylor is just part of their special partnership.
 Beyond being husband and wife, Paul and Marci have worked together with the Atlanta Beat of the WUSA and with various youth soccer programs throughout the state of Georgia.

 "He's produced results while coaching young women at many levels.
-With his business experience, office organization and passion for the game, we make a great team," head coach Marci Jobson said.
+With his business experience, office organization and passion for the game, we make a great team," Marci Jobson said.

-Last season, Jobson led the Bears to their second-most wins (15) in school history and most Big 12 wins (6) since 2000.
+In 2011, Jobson led the Bears to their then-second-most wins (15) in school history and most Big 12 wins (6) since 2000.
 BU was also selected for the NCAA Championship for the first time since 1999.
 Once in the 64-team field, Baylor earned its first ever NCAA win with a 3-0 victory over Texas State at Betty Lou Mays Field.